LeoKMorais/LeoKMorais/README.md

 ---------------------------------------------------------------------------------------------------------------

 Hello world!
-Welcome to Github
+Welcome to Github!
 Focus in Data Science, Python, SQL, Java, databases and so, but mixing a little bit of everything.
 Questions?
 Talk to me: leo.kmorais@gmail.com